 No Sharing of Personal Information

-Maranatha Volunteers International, Inc. will not sell, rent, or lease your personal information to other organizations.
+Maranatha Volunteers International, Inc. will not sell, share, trade, rent, or lease your personal information to other organizations.
+We will not send you donor mailings on behalf of other organizations.
 We assure you that the identity of all our donors will be kept confidential.
 Use of donor information will be limited to the internal purposes of Maranatha and only to further the ministry activities and purposes of Maranatha.

 Removing Your Name From Our Mailing List